onekey-sec/unblob/docs/support.md

 ## Community support

 To report _bugs_, _feature requests_, _odd errors_ or behaviours, or recommend
-_other enhancement_, do not hesitate to
+_other enhancements_, do not hesitate to
 [use our issue tracker](https://github.com/onekey-sec/unblob/issues).

 **In absolutely no way should you open an issue in our issue tracker if you